nonameb3/safe-commander-mcp/README.md

 **Error: "Command not in allowed list"**
 - Add the command to `ALLOWED_COMMANDS` environment variable
 - Ensure proper comma separation in the list
+- Use `list_available_commands` tool to see what's available (v1.1.0+)

 **JSON parsing errors in MCP client**
 - Ensure no `console.log()` usage (outputs to stdout)
 - All logging goes to stderr via the `log()` function

+### New Features (v1.1.0+)

+**Command Discovery**: Use the `list_available_commands` tool to:
+- See all available commands organized by category
+- Get detailed descriptions of what each command does
+- View current configuration and resource limits
+- Understand the working directory and security settings

+This eliminates guesswork and enables Claude to provide more intelligent assistance.

 ## Contributing